YoussefMroue/ProjectOneTeamJay/README.md

 * Gun Violence Data:
   * Includes data for gun violence incidents in the United States that occurred between 2013 and 2018.
   * Includes data for all 50 states and includes District of Columbia as its own state
   * What qualifies as a gun violence incidet?
-A gun violence incidents includes, but is not limited to, armed robberies, pistol whipping, suicide...
+A gun violence incident includes, but is not limited to, armed robberies, pistol whipping, suicide...
 * Census Data:
   * Includes the 5 year average population per state (2011 - 2016)